Cathedral (board game): Reception

 Wirecutter listed Cathedral as one of the best board games as of 2023, with Winnie Yang praising the game for its simple rules, fast pace, and "beautifully made" design.
 Wolfgang Baur, in the book Family Games: The 100 Best, described the game as "board gaming nirvana" because of "its speed, its simplicity, and the sheer joy of placing that one, perfect piece that seals your opponent's doom."
 In a review for Issue #43 of Games, senior editor R. Wayne Schmittberger described Cathedral as "an exceptional game for both its visual beauty and intriguing gameplay."
 In a brief review for Issue #3, Abstract Strategy compared the game to Pentominoes and Go, praising its medieval city theme and "the attractiveness of its playing equipment."

-On his website, ludologist Tom Lehmann described Cathedral as "both an attractive and interesting abstract game for 2," but noted that the game was broken because there exists an opening strategy for the first player that cannot be countered by the second player.
+Ludologist Tom Lehmann noted that the game was broken because there exists an opening strategy for the first player that cannot be countered by the second player.
 He suggested a fix for this where the second player instead places the Cathedral along with their first piece.

 In 1983, Cathedral was the recipient of the Designmark Award.